solita/solita.github.com/_posts/2024-01-10-playwright-for-the-rest-of-us.md

 Now that we have the library we need some finishing touches, mainly creating a [SUnit](https://sunit.sourceforge.net) `PowsTestCase` class that can be used as the superclass of any tests that need Playwright.
-The class will handle automatic setup and teardown of a pows connection for each test method.
+The class will handle automatic setup and teardown of a Pows connection for each test method.
-With that in place our test methods look like:
+With that in place, our test methods look like:

 ```smalltalk
 testCounter